This article may contain compensated links. Learn more in our disclaimer.

 However, it’s still visited only by very few tourists and locals.

 First of all, the beach is rather difficult to get to.
 The road going there in 2021 is still pretty terrible, even by Nusa Penida standards.
-Secondly, Nusa Penida is still only a day trip destination for many, so people opt for easier to get to beaches like Diamond beach or Kelingking beach, and I completely understand them.
-These places very beautiful.
+Secondly, Nusa Penida is still only a day trip destination for many, so people opt for closer beaches like Diamond beach or Kelingking beach, and I completely understand them.
+These places are stunning.